Fyrnik/NRFmesh32/README.md

 MISO   ->   GPIO19</br>

 You can use 2G4M27D module instad of nRF24L01.
+2G4M27D module can handle voltage up to 5.5v, and transmit up to 500mW

 To use the device:
 1. Upload the sketch to esp32